heyunh2015/PsiRecICDM2018/README.md

 Pending.

 ### Acknowledgement
 The technique of randomWalks.py is learned from https://github.com/aditya-grover/node2vec.
-Th frsit author is Aditya Grover from Standford University.
+Th first author is Aditya Grover from Standford University.
 Thanks to them!